00VOID/flblog/content/sessions/session-23.md

 As dusk settled, Gallivan’s attempt to make a proper camp failed.
 Pushing his luck, he tried again, but the effort backfired, unleashing a wave of misfortune that settled upon Aran in the form of a maddening lice infestation, leaving him unable to rest.
 In a scene that bordered on grim comedy, Torvin, freshly healed but still anxious, subjected Aran to a frantic "healing" by repeatedly dunking him in the freezing river until the parasites were washed away.

-Later that night, while Torvin kept a sleepless watch, Hearn slipped into the darkened woods.
+Later that night, while Torvin kept a sleepless watch, Hyrne slipped into the darkened woods.
 His hunt was successful, returning with a fox—three portions of precious meat and a pelt, a small victory in their desperate state.

 The next morning, they pressed on, following the river north.
 The idyllic peace was shattered when they spotted a misshapen wooden shield bobbing in the current, followed minutes later by a severed arm, leaving a pale trail of blood in the clear water.
 The grim discovery led them to a grim scene: a wide, marshy grassland littered with the bodies from a recent, savage battle.